Solving the Mobile Gateway Problem

 What is a Secure Web Gateway and how does it work?

-Organisations can use SMGs to monitor and gain insights into corporate data usage and employee productivity, an increasingly important tool when managing enterprise costs.
+Organisations can use SMGs to monitor and gain insights into corporate data usage and employee productivity.
+This is an increasingly important tool when managing enterprise costs.
 SWGs have gained popularity among organizations as they offer a level of security that is a step up from traditional firewalls and anti-virus solutions typically offered to corporate devices.
-By monitoring and controlling the boundary of the network and exactly what traffic the device can and cannot interact with, a SWG allows any possible threats to be detected and blocked before they even reach the device.
-As technology and enterprise mobility continues to develop, the need for the control, protection, and visibility offered by SWGs is only going to increase.
-However despite their uses, SWGs have a number of drawbacks that have created a gap in the protection of corporate devices.
+By monitoring and controlling the boundary of the network and exactly what traffic the device can and cannot interact with, a SWG can detect and block any possible threats before they even reach the device.
+Technology and enterprise mobility continues to develop.
+Therefore, the need for the control, protection, and visibility offered by SWGs is only going to increase.
+However despite their uses, SWGs have a number of drawbacks that have created a gap in corporate device protection.

 In addition to this, mobile service providers, due to the way they were forced to architect their services years ago, must now act as Internet Service Providers (ISPs) by creating a ‘tunnel’ to the Internet for users.
-The problem here is that most mobile service providers are not experienced ISP’s and therefore do not have the network tools available to them to provide users with a native ISP service.
+The problem here is that most mobile service providers are not experienced ISP’s.
+Therefore, they do not have the network tools available to them to provide users with a native ISP service.
 This can result in unreliable internet connectivity, latency, and incompatibilities with other services that may be impacted by the traffic routing or proxy requirements of SWGs.
-Many employees today rely on their mobile device and access to the internet to do their jobs so slow loading speeds could have a serious negative impact on productivity, as well as the general annoyance and displeasure associated with poor device performance.
+Many employees today rely on their mobile device and access to the internet to do their jobs.
+So, slow loading speeds could have a serious negative impact on productivity.
+As well as this is the general annoyance and displeasure associated with poor device performance.

-The second major drawback of using a SMG or SWG to protect and control an employee device is its effect on employee privacy.
+The second major drawback of using a SMG or SWG is its effect on employee privacy.
 By routing internet traffic through a gateway, all information relating to individual device activity is recorded and reported to the enterprise after passing through a number of networks and cloud hosting servers, often provided by unrelated third parties.
-This routing of employee internet browsing, download and app activity through unknown networks and making it visible to the company can have serious privacy and confidentiality implications for the organization.
-Generally employees will expect and understand that activity on company-owned devices such as desktops or laptops may be monitored while in the corporate network, however this understanding starts to blur when it comes to mobile devices.
+This routing of employee internet browsing, downloads and app activity through unknown networks and making it visible to the company can have serious privacy and confidentiality implications for the organization.
+Generally, employees will expect and understand that managers may monitor activity on company-owned devices such as desktops or laptops.
+However, this understanding starts to blur when it comes to mobile devices.

 Corrata’s Zero Gateway solution

-Corrata understands that the ability to control and monitor employee device, particularly mobile device, usage is essential not just from a security perspective but also from a data control and cost control perspective.
-We recognised that the features of existing SWG solutions; URL filtering, data loss protection and malware detection, are extremely important to enterprises, however their drawbacks were having a negative effect on overall user experience.
+Corrata understands how to control and monitor employee devices in a non intrusive manner.
+Mobile device usage is essential not just for security but also from a data and cost control perspective.
+We recognised that the features of existing SWG solutions; URL filtering, data loss protection and malware detection, are extremely important to enterprises.
+However, their drawbacks were having a negative effect on overall user experience.
 In response, Corrata developed mobile threat defense and data control solutions using our unique ‘Zero-Gateway’ architecture.
-Using this software, Corrata’s solution operates only on the device so mobile traffic is never re-routed through a gateway or external network.
+Using this software, Corrata’s solution operates only on the device.
+This means that mobile traffic is never re-routed through a gateway or external network.
 Without the requirement for a gateway, the solution can provide all of the functionality of SWGs without collecting any information on individual device usage or compromising user experience.